-Galaxy Note 9: Samsung Might Still Not Roll Out A Fingerprint Scanner For Its 2018 Phablet
+Galaxy Note 9: Samsung Still Might Not Roll Out A Fingerprint Scanner For Its 2018 Phablet

 — Samsung Mobile India (@SamsungMobileIN) May 9, 2018

 As noted in a SlashGear report, the Galaxy Note 9’s primary selling factor would likely be its specs.
-As of writing, the latest rumors about the device state that the Samsung Galaxy Note 9 will be equipped with a Qualcomm Snapdragon 845 and Samsung Exynos 9810 processors — SoCs that are the best currently available in the market today.
+As of writing, the latest rumors about the device state that the Samsung Galaxy Note 9 will be equipped with a Qualcomm Snapdragon 845 and Samsung Exynos 9810 processors — SoCs that are the best currently available on the market today.

 Rumors are also high that the Galaxy Note 9 will be revealed sometime in July this year, with a release following in August.